mikejaffe/backend-coding-interview/README.md

 ## Architecture Decisions

 **Rails 8 + SQLite**
-- Rails 8 for rapid API development, SQLite is suffecient for this purpose.
-Postgres would be my choice for prouction.
+- Rails 8 for rapid API development, SQLite is sufficient for this purpose.
+Postgres would be my choice for production.

 **Simple Token Based Authentication**
 - Simpler implementation for time-constrained challenge, would most likely use OAUTH / JWT in production apps